BJP's election committee meets to finalise candidates for Gujarat assembly polls | Politics

 - India

-A meeting of the BJP central election committee got underway here Wednesday evening to finalise the party's candidates for the assembly polls in Gujarat, where the party is eyeing a victory for a seventh consecutive time.
+A meeting of the BJP central election committee got underway here Wednesday evening to finalise the party's candidates for the Gujarat assembly polls, with Hardik Patel and Alpesh Thakor who left the Congress to join it among the probables.

 Prime Minister Narendra Modi, Union Home Minister Amit Shah, Gujarat Chief Minister Bhupendra Patel, BJP president J P Nadda and other top leaders attended the meeting at the party headquarters here.